zachMitchell/lemonBot/readme.md

 * `npm install`
 * Creating a bot and bot token

 Lemonbot is OS independant because of node.js.
-To install it, visit (node.js' website)[https://nodejs.org] to put it on your machine, or if you have debian/ubuntu linux:
+To install it, visit [node.js' website](https://nodejs.org) to put it on your machine, or if you have debian/ubuntu linux:

 `sudo apt install node`

 Next, clone this repository.
-Navigate to this folder via command line /terminal and type `npm install`.
+Navigate to this folder via command line / terminal and type `npm install`.
 This will install discord.js in the folder that holds this project.

 Lemonbot cannot run without a bot account, so navigate to discord's [Developer portal](https://discord.com/developers/applications) and make an app.
 Inside you'll find the ability to also make a bot.
-From here, you can grab the token, which you will need to place inside the [Private Config](./privateConfig.js).
+From here, you can grab the token, which you will need to place inside the [token.js](./token.js).
 Also look for *your client id* as well for lemonbot, you will need to put it in the url we're making below

 When all of that is said and done, navigate to this link to put lemonbot on your server: